Small field models with gravitational wave signature supported by CMB data: Appendix A - Benchmark tests

-Figure~\ref{quad1} presents the results of this study, as relative errors between numerical results and the Stewart-Lyth analytic expressions.
+Here $N$ is the number of efolds and $b$ is the same as in \eqref{nsH}.
+Figure~\ref{quad1} presents the results of this study, as relative errors between precise calculations and the SL analytic expressions.
 These results are accurate to $\sim 0.1 \%$.
 However there is a systematic error that is traced back to the inaccuracy of the approximation: